O11WL1D/bash_hotkeys/readme.md

 -> it would also be nice to create a git u program creation wizard for different folders, such as for this one and what not.

+-> or U could be a universal update, which executes each update program, I think that is a super easy way to execute that :)